Kiddush levana: Women

 Avraham Gombiner cited Horowitz in 1671, and most halakhic authorities, beginning with Joseph Teomim (1787), interpreted Gombiner as prohibiting women from participating in the ritual and ruled likewise.
-Teomim banned women from reciting it even without invoking a holy name, but Yaakov Chaim Sofer encouraged women to have a man recite it on their behalf or to recite only "Blessed be the one who renews the months", and Avraham Shmuel Binyamin Sofer, Shem Tob Gaguine, Ovadia Yosef, and Jacob Kassin agreed; however, this is not the general custom.
+Teomim banned women from reciting it even without invoking a holy name, but many halakhists encourage women to have a man recite it on their behalf or to recite only "Blessed be the one who renewst the months"; however, this is not the general custom.

 LEFT: A woman participates in Kiddush levana.
 Giovanni Maria de Pian (Northern Italy, 1786–1800).
 RIGHT: Kiddush levana in a prayerbook written for Baila of Frankfurt.
 Simha Pihem Segal (Mannheim, 1736).

-Elijah Israel (1715–1784) ruled that it is permitted for women to recite Kiddush levana.
+Elijah Israel (1715–1784) ruled that it is permitted for women to recite Kiddush levana, as did Benjamin Raphael Hayim Moreno (d.
+1802).
 Yisrael Meir Kagan (1838–1933) writes that "women do not need to perform it", and Ephraim Greenblatt understands him as intending to permit it as a voluntary recitation.
-Jacob Meshullam Ornstein (1775–1839) permitted "Blessed be the one who renews the months" even with a holy name, and Menashe Grossberg (1860–1927) permitted women to join in with men who are reciting it, as long as they remain indoors.
+Jacob Meshullam Ornstein (1775–1839) permitted "Blessed be the one who renewst the months" even with a holy name, and Menashe Grossberg (1860–1927) permitted women to join in with men who are reciting it, as long as they remain indoors.

 Shlomo Kluger (1785–1869) went further, abandoning Horowitz's premise, and explained that women are obligated to perform the mitzvah, because it is dependent on the act of seeing the new moon rather than a particular schedule.
 Bentzion Lichtman (1892–1964) agreed with Kluger, as did Joseph B. Soloveitchik (1903–1993), at least in theory, as does Hershel Schachter (b.
 1941).

 Saul Isaac Kaempf included a version of Kiddush levana in every edition (1860, 1875, 1893) of his women's prayerbook.
 Since 1992, some Chabad women have recited it, although Yosef Simcha Ginzburg disapproves.
-Re'em Ha'Cohen has ruled that women are permitted to recite it, and the Jewish Orthodox Feminist Alliance advocates for allowing women to both recite it and lead men in the service.
+Re'em Ha'Cohen and Saul David Botschko have ruled that women are permitted to recite it, and the Jewish Orthodox Feminist Alliance advocates for allowing women to both recite it and lead men in the service.

 As of 2024, women do not recite Kiddush levana in mainstream Orthodox Judaism, but the question "remains unresolved".